espressif/esp-box/examples/chatgpt_demo/README.md

 ### **Hardware Required**

 * A ESP32-S3-BOX，ESP32-S3-BOX-Lite or ESP32-S3-BOX-3
-* An USB-C cable for power supply and programming
+* A USB-C cable for power supply and programming

 ## Text to speech